ayush4ise/AMLBS/Asgn1_21IM30005/README.md

-## Heart Disease Prediction using Machine Learning README
+## Predicting Cancer Types using Machine Learning README

 ### Introduction
-This README provides instructions on how to run the code for the "Heart Disease Prediction using Machine Learning" assignment.
+This README provides instructions on how to run the code for the "Predicting Cancer Types using Machine Learning" assignment.
 The code is written in Python v3.11.0, and it is recommended to use Python >=3.10 for compatibility.

 ### Prerequisites
 Before running the code, ensure that you have the required libraries installed.
 You can do this by executing the following command in your terminal: